unicef/etools/CONTRIBUTING.md

 Label your PR with - WIP (if work in progress) READY (if ready for merge) or BLOCKED (if you’re blocked by anything) If ready, or blocked assign one or more of your colleagues to review the code and comments..
 Include the Technical Lead

+If you have a question that needs answering.. please label your pr with "question".

 Update your PRs from the main branch you’re PRing into (on a daily basis if needed).
 Update your branch in the end of every day even if you’re not ready.